President's Scholars Program

 When the program started, tuition was $11 a unit.
 Today it is $46.
 The scholarship pays for up to 60 units for each student-a potential cost of $2,760, plus each student is provided with $250 a semester for books for four semesters.
 Bottom line, each student’s scholarship is worth up to $3,760.
 The number of students is also increasing dramatically since ALL qualified students are accepted into the program.

-At the beginning of fall semester 2013, 103 students enrolled to attend West Hills as President’s Scholars.
+For fall semester, 2016, we are expecting more than 130 students to be enrolled to attend West Hills as a President’s Scholars.
 As tuition at UC and CSU continues to increase, more top students are staying close to home for their first two years of college.
 West Hills is committed to keeping the doors open for those students.
 But our costs are increasing and we need your help.